cmu-mfi/.github/README.md

-# .github
-Documentation for the MFI Codebase
+## Markdown documentation for the MFI Codebase